logo

 What’s next?
 Closer to the bottom, things get even more intriguing.
 Okay, a true Kubernetes geek should know how to deploy Kubernetes, connect to Service Discovery, and use PromQL to interact with the Prometheus monitoring service, among other things.
 Here, in our opinion, common sense suggests that there is no point in digging any deeper.
 Equipped with this knowledge, you will be able to solve 99% of your Kubernetes tasks.

 Who is ready to dive into much darker depths?
-Who is willing to use their resources to create KEPs (Kubernetes Enhancement Proposal) to improve Kubernetes upstream?
-Direct modifying of your Kubernetes’ etcd data?
-Yes, we had such an experience in Palark.
+Who is willing to use their resources to create KEPs (Kubernetes Enhancement Proposals) to improve Kubernetes upstream?
+Direct modifying your Kubernetes’ etcd data?
+Well, we had such an experience in Palark.
 But does it make sense to employ an in-house team to handle such tasks?
 Probably not.

 But back to the iceberg…